Irwin Mitchell’s Scottish Office Nominates Charity of the Year

 “Teenage Cancer Trust has undertaken incredibly important work to support young people across the UK and we hope that the funds we raise will help the organisation as it continues to assist young people in Scotland.

 “Helping good causes is a core part of life here at Irwin Mitchell and we are excited about seeing just how much we can do for Teenage Cancer Trust Scotland and our other chosen charities across the coming months.”
-Mark Higgins - Chairman of Ascent & Partner
+Mark Higgins - Chairman of WJM, Chairman of Ascent, and Partner of Irwin Mitchell

 Teenage Cancer Trust Scotland estimates that at least 200 young people aged between 13 and 24 in Scotland are diagnosed with cancer every year, with at least 440 young people in the country also needing treatment for the illness annually.